-Checkout our meetup page to see when interest group meetings are scheduled.
+Checkout our meetup page to see when Special Interest Group meetings are scheduled.

 Some Special Interest Groups have developed into group projects.

 From time to time, we invite in instructors to give more formal classes on particular topics such as Arduino, Robotics or 3D Computer Aided design.
 Please check our meetup page to see what is currently scheduled or sign up for our mailing list to be notified when new classes are available.